Dixon of Dock Green: Early series

 The last five episodes from series two are the earliest episodes of Dixon known to exist.
 One of those is "The Rotten Apple" (broadcast 11 August 1956), a story which illustrates Dixon's belief in the honour of wearing the police uniform.
 A young constable, Tom Carr (Paul Eddington) appears to be enjoying a lifestyle that was more lavish than would be expected on his salary.
-His life begins to unravel after Dixon gets a visit from a local (legal) horse bookmaker, Harry Ross, to whom Carr owes a lot of money: Ross needs it back but knows Carr will lose his job if he makes his complaint official.
+His life begins to unravel after Dixon gets a visit from a local (legal) horse bookmaker, Maurie Weitzman (Harry Ross), to whom Carr owes a lot of money: Weitzman needs it back but knows Carr will lose his job if he makes his complaint official.
 With the force's reputation at stake, Dixon visits a nervous Carr in his flat changing into his uniform.
 Carr agrees to settle the debt, but as Dixon prepares to leave, accidentally knocks over a box, sending silverware clattering across the floor.
 The items, it transpires, are stolen, and the proceeds of a series of mysterious burglaries in the area.
 Dixon is affronted by this betrayal of trust, and orders the disgraced Carr to remove his uniform before he will escort him through the streets to Dock Green Station.

 Series two ended on 1 September 1956 with the episode "Father-in-Law".
 Dixon is the father-in-law of the title, with Andy Crawford marrying his 23-year-old daughter, Mary.
 Dixon gets to sing a few songs at the wedding, but a small matter of a missing wallet emerges.
 At the end of the episode, with the mystery solved, Dixon wishes the viewers goodbye while the happy couple go off, to move to a flat in Chelmsford.
 An indicator of the series' success is that the start of series three was a mere four months away.

 In the early days, a subtitle declared the series to be "Some Stories of a London Policeman", with each episode starting with Dixon speaking directly to the camera (breaking the "fourth wall").
 He begins with a salute and the greeting "Good evening all", which was changed to "Evening all" in the early 1970s, which has lived on in Britain as a jocular greeting.
 In similar fashion, episodes finished with a few words to camera from Dixon in the form of philosophy on the evils of crime, before saluting and wishing the viewers "Goodnight, all".
-Some felt Dixon to be a real person; at the end of a series, he would inform the audience that he was "going on holiday for a few weeks" so they shouldn't worry about not seeing him around.
+Some felt Dixon to be a real person; at the end of a series, he would tell the audience that he was "going on holiday for a few weeks" so they shouldn't worry about not seeing him around.